 SECTION 314.
 EXEMPTION OF FEES

-Any organization operated exclusively for educational, religious, charitable public service, fraternal or other non-profit purposes, with the exception of Medical Cannabis Dispensaries , and having a permanent address within the City of Ellsworth may be exempted from the monetary provisions of this ordinance, but still subject to inspection and permit requirements pursuant to Article III Section 304 through 315.
+Any organization operated exclusively for educational, religious, charitable public service, fraternal or other non-profit purposes, with the exception of Medical Cannabis Dispensaries and Adult Use Cannabis Stores, and having a permanent address within the City of Ellsworth may be exempted from the monetary provisions of this ordinance, but still subject to inspection and permit requirements pursuant to Article III Section 304 through 315.

 SECTION 315.
 PENALTIES